Subscribe to our eNewsletterYou will receive an email with the confirmation link (check your spam folder if you do not

 Annual Street Project– The annual street program was budgeted to have only $281,853 in 2014.
 Of this amount, approximately $54,300 is to be used as a local match toward the above Fifth Street Reconstruction project (above).
 The City has also successfully applied for $27,184 of CVT Funds from Warren County to use toward paving Lyon Avenue within the City limits.
 The streets that were repaved in June are Lyon Ave. and a portion of Lebanon Road, beginning at Loveland-Madeira Road.
 Barrett Paving was awarded the contract, and work has been completed.

-Annual Sidewalk Program– Inspections of existing conditions of sidewalks and driveway aprons have been completed in the Fox Meadow Farms subdivision on Scranton Ct., Sinclair Ct., Wheaton Ct., Albright Dr., Brandenberg Dr., Rollins Dr., Stockton Dr., Vanderbilt Dr. and Wittenberg Dr. Maintenance violation letters were sent to those property owners on March 31, 2013 where deficiencies were noted.
-The remainder of Fox Meadow Farms will be inspected between fall 2014 and spring 2015 for summer 2015 enforcement.
-Property owners throughout the City of Loveland Corp. limits are also welcome to be pro-active in repairing sidewalks across their property frontage.
-The City has renewed a contract with Hendy, Inc. to perform the concrete replacements for the City at 2013 rates.
+Annual Sidewalk Program– Inspections of existing conditions of sidewalks and driveway aprons have been completed in the Fox Meadow Farms subdivision on Scranton Ct., Sinclair Ct., Wheaton Ct., Albright Dr., Brandenberg Dr., Rollins Dr., Stockton Dr., Vanderbilt Dr. and Wittenberg Dr. Maintenance violation letters were sent to those property owners where deficiencies were noted, with a deadline for compliance of June 13, 2014.
+The remainder of Fox Meadow Farms is slated to be inspected between fall 2014 and spring 2015 for summer 2015 enforcement.
+Property owners throughout the City of Loveland Corp. limits are also welcome to contact the City Engineer about being pro-active in repairing sidewalks across their property frontage.
+The City’s contractor, Hendy, Inc., has completed the concrete replacements for 2014.

 For more information about these projects and others in Loveland, contact Cindy Klopfenstein, PE, City Engineer, at 683-1050 or CKlopfenstein@lovelandoh.com.